rodocite/rodocite.github.io/_posts/2015-10-12-generatePromise.md

 layout: post
 title: generatePromise( )
 ---
 I was looking a bit deeper into Javascript's native Promises and ended up creating a simple helper function that generates a timed promise.
-I thought it might be useful for people who want to play around with promises.
+I thought it might be useful for people who want to play around with promises-- just paste the code block into your code.

 There are four optional arguments: